Gravitational decoherence of a composite particle: the interplay between gravitons and a classical Newtonian potential: Time evolution of the reduced density matrix

 where we have defined the gravitational dissipation

 \end{widetext} with $d_s(t,t',\vb{k})$ and $n_s(t,t',\vb{k})$ defined by

 Also, we define

 In Eqs.~\eqref{Dissipation-and-noise-kernels} the $q$'s stand for position operators in the Heisenberg picture, $\comm{\cdot}{\cdot}$ and $\acomm{\cdot}{\cdot}$ denote the commutator and anti-commutator of operators, respectively, while $\theta(x)$ is the Heaviside step function.
 The expectation values with the subscript 'g' are computed with respect to the initial state of the gravitons.
 Note that the influence action~\eqref{Grav-influence-action-2} has the same form as the one obtained in~\cite{Moreira_2023}.
 The difference now is that both the dissipation and noise kernels contain new terms that arise due to the presence of a Newtonian potential.
+This kind of modification of such kernels due to the presence of an external potential has been noticed in the context of the quantum Brownian motion, as in ref.~\cite{Colmenares2023}, for instance.

 Just as is usually done, we can rewrite the term that contains the noise kernel by using a Gaussian stochastic variable $\mathcal{N}$~\cite{Cho2022,Moreira_2023}.
 This term will then be of order $O(\xi^2)$ while the one with the dissipation kernel will be of order $O(\xi^4)$, allowing us to approximate the influence functional by